 - Your baby will start interacting with you more, and thus you will be able to play simple games with him.

-- Your baby will be able to stand up using furniture, and maybe even walk a few steps holding the furniture as support.
+- Your baby will be able to stand up using furniture, and may even walk a few steps holding the furniture as support.

 [Also Read: 8 Months Old Baby Milestones]

-Feeding behaviour of the baby may change dramatically around this time, as it did around 4 months ago.
-As a result of the many developmental changes occurring in the child, he can refuse to drink breast milk- this is also called a nursing strike.
-Due to this phenomenon, grandmothers and others advise the new generation of mothers to wean during this refusal- however, this is wrong.
-Breast milk is recommended for children up to the age of two years when weaning occurs on its own.
+Feeding behaviour of the baby may change dramatically around this time, as it did around four months ago.
+As a result of the many developmental changes occurring in the child, he can refuse to drink breast milk.
+This is also called a nursing strike.
+Due to this phenomenon, grandmothers and others advise the new generation of mothers to wean the baby; however, this is wrong.
+Breast milk is recommended for children at least up to the age of two years when weaning occurs on its own.
 It is a natural process that accelerates naturally as the baby gains independence.

-Your baby’s interest in eating during the daytime can reduce during this time- it occurs because of the distraction of other activities in the day, and some other factors.
+Your baby’s interest in eating during the daytime can reduce during this time because of the distraction of other activities in the day, and some other factors.
 Eating solids during the day is preferred, and breast milk is preferred for those leisurely night time feeds.

 [Also Read: 8 Months Old Baby Food]

-Sleeping through the night becomes a thing of the past, as the child is sure to wake up at odd hours craving attention.
+Sleeping through the night becomes a thing of the past as the child is sure to wake up at odd hours craving attention.
 Co-sleeping will be a great idea to implement at this stage, as it can help the parents manage the child effectively without losing a lot of sleep.
 However, as the change occurs gradually, you will find that the baby sleeps better at night.
-This means that after a few days, you will be getting your sleep back- until the next development, of course.
+This means that after a few days, you will be getting your sleep back until the next development.

 [Also Read: 8 Months Old Baby Sleep Basics]

-Here are a few tips that can help you manage your child and also help him improve his motor and mental skills.
+Here are a few tips that can help you manage your child and also help him improve his motor and cognitive skills.

 - Talk to your baby as much as possible and try to give everything around him a name.
 This improves his understanding of the world, as he associates the sounds with something he sees around him.
-Also, speak his name as much as possible, so that he gets the impression that that particular sound is somehow related to his identity.
+Also, say his name as much as possible to help him relate and identify himself with that particular sound.

 - Listen to your baby as much as possible and try to interact with him through conversation.
-Give him the impression that you are listening intently to his babbles and respond to it with your own words.
-If you think that he is asking for something, point to what he might want and ask him whether he wants it- wait for him to respond, always.
+Give him the impression that you are listening intently to his babbles and respond to them with your own words.
+If you think that he is asking for something, point to what he might want and ask him whether he wants it, and always wait for him to respond.

-Games are extremely important for children at this age, as they can directly affect the cognitive and physical growth of the child.
+Games are extremely important for children at this age, as they can directly affect their cognitive and physical growth.
 During bath time, you can play water games with your child using water and a few cups.
 Show your baby how he can fill a cup or a spoon with water, and pour it back into the bath.
-Encourage him to do it- this is a great way to improve his hand-eye coordination.
+Encouraging him to do it is a great way to improve his hand-eye coordination.

 When to Consult a Doctor

 As a mother, there are few things that trump your motherly instinct.
-Therefore, if you feel that there is something wrong in the way your child is behaving, you will be better off seeing a doctor- it is best to be safe rather than sorry.
+Therefore, if you feel that there is something wrong in the way your child is behaving, you will be better off seeing a doctor.
+Remember – it is best to be safe than sorry.
 Vaccinations are a must too, and if your child is affected by any disease, even if it is a simple cold, for too long, pay the doctor a visit.

-Your child is well on his way to becoming a toddler by now, with his ability to walk and talk starting to develop at a breakneck pace.
-This is also the time when the baby is most playful, so make sure you put aside plenty of time for bonding with him and to watch him do amazing things on his own.
+As his ability to walk and talk has started to develop at a breakneck pace, your child is well on his way to becoming a toddler by now.
+This is also the time when the baby is most playful; therefore, ensure you put aside plenty of time for bonding with him and to watch him do amazing things on his own.